-New Post has been published on http://www.thepeptalk.com.au/have-the-commonwealth-games-become-irrelevant/
+New Post has been published on http://www.thepeptalk.com.au/australian-rules-football-like-a-rolling-maul/

 Bob Dylan sang in the 1960s ‘the times they are a changing’ and he was right.
 Who would have thought 50 years later that the song which defined a generation would describe the game that we once loved and now just generally frustrated with: Australian Rules Football.